ApostolisSiampanis/Smart_Living/README.md

 - **Location Detection:** The app uses Location Permission to detect if the user is within their own space.
 - **User Authentication & Personalization:** Secure login and registration through Firebase Authentication, allowing users to manage their smart home devices and receive tailored experiences.

+## Related Repositories

+This project is part of a larger system, consisting of multiple repositories that work together to provide a complete smart energy management solution:

+1. **[Smart Living Server:](https://github.com/ApostolisSiampanis/Smart_Living_Server)** This repository contains the server-side logic for managing backend operations in the Smart Living system.
+It integrates with Firebase services, including Firestore, Realtime Database, Firebase Authentication and implements various HTTP and scheduled functions to facilitate user data management, device power consumption monitoring and historical data handling.
+The server functions are designed to support real-time interactions and periodic maintenance of smart device data, enhancing system reliability and user experience.
+2. **[Smart Living Smart Hub (Quarkus):](https://github.com/ApostolisSiampanis/Smart_Living_Hub)** This repository contains a simulated hub designed for managing smart devices and handling API requests.
+It is built using the Quarkus framework, which provides a lightweight, reactive and cloud-native platform for developing Java applications.
+The hub interfaces with a PostgreSQL database to store device data and logs, effectively acting as a bridge between smart devices and the Android application.

 ## License